jwjimmy/fast-SVD/README.md

 ./test.sh #use shell scripting to compile module.v and run the resulting binary

 Sample output of test.sh,
-assuming that it is running an CPU being told to load some numbers into registers r[0] to r[2], while r[0] and r[1] are initialized to have values 00000001 and 00000002 at the beginning:
+assuming that it is running a CPU being told to load some numbers into registers r[0] to r[2], while r[0] and r[1] are initialized to have values 00000001 and 00000002 at the beginning:
 ```
 WARNING: fetcher.v:13: $readmemh: Standard inconsistency, following 1364-2005.